-Our qualified staff of Licensed Respiratory Therapists and Polysomnographic technologists, Sleep Technicians, are trained in Sleep Diagnostics and the treatment of sleep disorders .
+Our qualified staff of Licensed Respiratory Therapists and Polysomnographic technologists, Sleep Technicians, are trained in Sleep Diagnostics and the treatment of sleep disorders.
 The Sleep Technician can answer any questions that you may have but cannot tell you the test results.
 Please make sure to make an appointment with your physician, following the completion of your sleep exam(s), to receive the results.

-When You Arrive For Your Sleep Test
+When You Arrive at the Stephens County Hospital For Your Sleep Test

 - Please check-in at the Emergency Department for registration

 - Tell the registration staff that you are here for a sleep exam